agustin94/RDA_Pulover/README.md

-# Que es Pulover Macro Creator?
+# What is Pulover Macro Creator?
 Is a Free Automation Tool and Script Generator.
 It is based on AutoHotkey language and provides users with multiple automation functions, as well as a built-in recorder.
 Sites: https://www.macrocreator.com/